Flood Information

 5. North Main, Mill Street, and Core Downtown

 This structure helps ensure that less vocal or more dispersed areas are not overlooked and resources are distributed in a way that reflects both the severity of flood impacts and the realities of community communication and capacity.
+This approach also allows the Town to align engineering, land use decisions, emergency response, and community engagement within the same geographic frame, improving coordination while respecting limited municipal capacity.

 Town of Hardwick

-2.)
-The Hardwick Plan – 2025 has been adopted and includes a Volunteer Amendment with four new local categories: Emergency Volunteer Mobilization, Emergency Communications, Emergency Shelter, and the Supply and Support Center.
+*The Hardwick Plan – 2025 has been adopted and includes a Volunteer Amendment with four new local categories: Emergency Volunteer Mobilization, Emergency Communications, Emergency Shelter, and the Supply and Support Center.
 This local management plan provides guidance to each component of the community, including businesses, farms, and residences.

-4.)
-The Town Flood Resilience Website pages at Hardwickvt.gov have been updated and have more information for the public.
+*The Town Flood Resilience Website pages at Hardwickvt.gov have been updated and have more information for the public.

-5.)
-The Hardwick Unified Development Bylaws were updated in September 2024 and the Flood Hazard Area Overlay rules now match the requirements from the State of Vermont and FEMA and will be ready for the anticipated update to the Floodplain maps.
+*The Hardwick Unified Development Bylaws were updated in September 2024 and the Flood Hazard Area Overlay rules now match the requirements from the State of Vermont and FEMA and will be ready for the anticipated update to the Floodplain maps.

-7.)
-Eleven damaged roads will have updated culverts by the end of 2025.
+*Eleven damaged roads will have updated culverts by the end of 2026.
 Additional mitigation projects are ongoing on all roads in town.

 FLOOD AREA SPECIFIC INITIATIVES (PDF)

-Downtown Hardwick (Lamoille River) Flood Resiliency Projects in Process:
+Flood Resiliency Projects in Process:

 • Mill Street restoration project – (EDA/NRCS)

-• EWP 2024 – 3 projects
+• EWP 2024 – 3 slope stabilization projects in the engineering phase

-• 3 Buyouts – 1 finished
+• 3 Buyouts – 1 finished and demolished.
+1 closed in December 2025.

-• Retaining wall restoration (FEMA)
+• Restoration of the Retaining wall restoration (2026 – FEMA)

-Vermont Route 14 South (Cooper Brook) Flood Resiliency Projects in Process:
+Flood Resiliency Projects in Process:

-• 2 buyouts – both finished
+• 2 buyouts – both finished and demolished

-• 1 EWP 2024
+• 1 EWP 2024 – in the engineering phase

 • 2 Lift stations for WWTF (FEMA)

-Wolcott Street Commercial (Lamoille River) Flood Resiliency Projects in Process:
+Flood Resiliency Projects in Process:

 • Wastewater Treatment Facility Plant – elevation or removal (FEMA)

-• Jackson Dam Feasibility Study
+• Jackson Dam Feasibility Study in process – Presentation to be scheduled in early 2026

-East Hardwick (Lamoille River) Flood Resiliency Projects in Process:
+Flood Resiliency Projects in Process:

 • Better Connections Stormwater Overview

-• 1 proposed EDA projects
+• 1 proposed EDA project – in process

-• 2 FRCF buyouts in 2025
+• 2 FRCF buyouts in 2025 – Scheduled to close in April 2026

-• 1 FRCF buyout (complete) in 2023-2024
+• 1 FRCF buyout (completed) in 2024 on School Street

-• School Street Bank Stabilization (FEMA)
+• School Street stabilization (FEMA) – Engineering in process

-Granite Street Historic District (Cooper Brook and Lamoille River) Flood Resiliency Projects in Process:
+Granite Street Historic District (Cooper Brook and Lamoille River) *Granite Street Neighbors & The Center for an Agricultural Economy

 • Future mitigation project at the Fire Station site